Hidden East Anglia:

 Allegedly there is also a tunnel here that runs for 8 miles from the Guildhall to Baconsthorpe Castle (TG119383).

-In 1924, a man working on Mariners Hill dug down about 12 feet and found "the barrel roof of a tunnel".
+In 1924, a man working on Mariners Hill - a tall artificial mound near the Guildhall that is likely to have been a post-medieval lookout point - dug down about 12 feet and found "the barrel roof of a tunnel".
 It was covered over again, but he said it went "right under the houses on top of the hill."

-The 'Eastern Daily Press' on 4/2/1976 said a tunnel had been exposed in the yard of the White House Hotel.
+The 'Eastern Daily Press' on 4/2/1976 said a tunnel had been exposed in the yard of the White Horse Hotel.
+Another source said this ran in one direction to the Blakeney Hotel, and in another towards the British legion car park.

 Sources: various, including: